-If you’re in search of the best toy for your 3-year old boy or girl, you cannot go wrong with an Original Big Wheel 16 Inch Tricycle (Trike).
+If you’re in search of the best toy for your 3-year old boy or girl, you cannot go wrong with an Original Big Wheel (the 16-Inch Tricycle or Trike).

-Of the few memories I have from being a 3-year old, my Big Wheel is one of them.
+Of the few memories I have from being a 3-year old, my Big Wheel is forever cemented as one of them.
 I don’t really remember any other toy I had at this age.
 I remember bombing it down my driveway and the joy it brought me doing that as if it were yesterday.
-For this reason I had to get my 3-year old boy his own Big Wheel when the idea came to mind.

 The Best Big Front Wheel Bike, Hands Down

 At first, before the thought of the Original Big Wheel trike for toddlers came to mind, I was looking at shops around town for children’s tricycles.